Psargar616/13---Slide-in-on-Scroll/Readme.md

 # Day 13 of JS30

-learned how to build a slide in on scroll, when you slide down the images, the images will sort of slide
+learned how to build a slide in on scroll, when you slide up / down the webpage, the images will slide in and out.

 ## screenshots